Skip to content

 Notes

-• The schema is JSON-serializable — you can fetch it from your plugin's backend at runtime if it varies per experiment type or per tenant.
+• The full FormSchema is JSON-serializable — you can fetch it from your plugin's backend at runtime if it varies per experiment type or per tenant.

-• multi-select and well-plate fields can hold non-trivial state.
+• multiselect, molecule, and concentration fields can hold non-trivial state.
 Keep them in their own sections so re-renders are scoped.

 • For wizards, prefer the StepWizard component wrapping multiple smaller FormBuilder instances over one giant schema.